STUDIÕ WÊ & ÜS

 - supporting practitioners in their digital practice.

-for updates and invitations, we invite you to join our mailing list, say hi on twitter or send us an old-fashioned email.
+for updates and special invitations, we invite you to join our mailing list, say hi on twitter or send us an old-fashioned email.

 let’s evolve from a society of 'me' to one of us. ✊

-1. our approach applies an intersectional framework to development that emphasises equity, access and diversity, acknowledges systemic inequalities and exclusions, and honours the interconnectedness of all beings.
-The UN SDGs are a core reference in this work.
+1. our approach applies an intersectional framework to development that emphasises equity, access and diversity, acknowledges systemic inequalities and exclusions, and honours the interconnectedness of all living beings. the UN SDGs are a core reference in our work.

 CLIENTS & COLLABORATORS